murilo-toddy/fastslam/README.md

-## FastSLAM
+# FastSLAM

-FastSLAM implementation and solution for Claus Brenner lessons
+FastSLAM implementation and solution for Claus Brenner lessons using python 3.10 and numpy